eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> H

-- **hackathon** is an event where programmers and developers come together to work on software projects.
+- **hackathon**: is an event where programmers and developers come together to work on software projects.
 These events often last for a short, intense period, like a weekend, and involve collaboration and creativity.

 - **handle**: means to manage or deal with something, especially effectively and competently.
 In a work context, it often refers to how someone manages tasks or projects.
 For example, ``She handles client requests very efficiently``.